 - Minced fresh flat-leaf parsley leaves, for garnish

-- 1 to 2 tablespoons grated orange zest, to taste
+- 1 to 2 tablespoons grated orange zest, preferably organic,, to taste

-- 1. To make the duck risotto recipe, heat the oil in a large skillet over medium-high heat.
+- 1. Heat the oil in a large skillet over medium-high heat.
 Season the duck legs well with salt and pepper.
 When the skillet is hot, add the duck legs, skin-side down and sear until lightly browned, about 5 minutes per side.
-Transfer the legs to a medium pot; drain the fat and set the skillet aside.
+Transfer the legs to a medium pot off the heat.
+Drain the fat from the skillet (and by all means, reserve this liquid gold for another use) and set the skillet aside.

 - 2. Add enough of the stock to the pot to cover the duck, bring to a simmer, and cook, covered, over low heat untl the meat is tender, 1 to 1 1/2 hours.